 Founder

-Ramatoulaye Jalloh (Rama) knew from a young age that her calling was in the medical field.
-The long journey began in high school where she majored in Nursing Assistant then Nursing in college but neither made her heart smile.
-Amid the 2013 Ebola Outbreak, she was introduced to Public Health.
-The first Ebola outbreak was reported in December 2013 and it was not until March 2014 that Guinea was able to confirm the diagnosis.
-In November 2015 Rama learned that she’d lost a cousin to the Ebola epidemic.
-The lack of preventative and precautionary care along with the unfortunate loss of Rama’s cousin she knew she had to make a difference.
-Rama graduated with her Bachelors of Science in Public Health/Health & Society with a minor in Psychology from a New York State University.
-Research is an accompanying field that Rama enjoys and was appreciate to have presented several of her projects in SUNY colleges and with her teams at conferences.
-Rama is a graduate student studying towards her Master’s in Public Health with a concentration in Community Health Sciences.
+Ramatoulaye Jalloh knew from a young age that her calling was in the medical field.
+The long journey began in high school, where she majored in Nursing Assistant, and continued in college, where she majored in Nursing.
+Amid the 2013 Ebola outbreak, she was introduced to Public Health.
+While the first Ebola outbreak was reported in December 2013, it was not until March 2014 that Guinea was able to confirm the diagnosis.
+In November 2015, Ramatoulaye learned that she’d lost a cousin to the Ebola epidemic.
+Due to the lack of preventative and precautionary care, along with the unfortunate loss of her cousin, she knew she had to make a difference.
+Ramatoulaye graduated with her Bachelor of Science in Public Health/Health & Society with a minor in Psychology from a New York State University.
+Research is a field she enjoys, and she was grateful to have presented several projects at SUNY colleges and at national and global conferences with her teams.
+Ramatoulaye is a maternal and child health scientist, birth doula with a graduate degree in Public Health and a goal of improving community health.